ruhaans05/PoliticalBias/README.md

 # PoliticalBias
-PoliticalBias is a group of machine learning models that return a bias percentage, leaning toward a particular cause (right or left wing), based on an article inputted by the user.
-Built using Tensorflow and MLlib.

-Goes into further analysis through NLP tone sentiment analysis and personalized user-based bias detection.
+PoliticalBias is a suite of machine learning models designed to evaluate the political leaning of written content with high precision.
+Leveraging both TensorFlow and Apache Spark MLlib, the system analyzes user-submitted articles to generate a bias score that quantifies the degree to which the content leans toward ideologies.
+In addition to bias detection, PoliticalBias performs advanced natural language processing (NLP) to assess the tone, sentiment, and rhetorical framing within the text.
+This enables a deeper understanding of how emotionally charged or ideologically loaded the content is.
+Furthermore, the system incorporates personalized user-based bias detection, adapting its predictions based on a user's interaction history and typical exposure to political narratives—providing a tailored, context-aware analysis.